daemianmack/Chrome-WatchList/README.md

 TODO (Known shortcomings that will be addressed upon reaching an undetermined annoyance threshold)
 ----

-1. Domain blacklist to cut down on positives we don't care about.
-2. Allow control over regex flags; I want global and case-insensitive, so that's what you get for now.
+Allow control over regex flags; I want global and case-insensitive, so that's what you get for now.
-3. Allow multiple regexes, instead of dealing with a single unwieldy regex.